Boeing CEO affirms 787 output rate despite glitch

 Speaking at an aerospace conference, Jim McNerney stood by the company's goal to make 10 Dreamliners per month by the end of next year.

-McNerney's comment cames in the wake of an issue involving incorrect shimming on a support structure on the aft fuselage.
-Boeing has said all 787s will be inspected for the condition.
+McNerney's comment comes in the wake of an issue involving incorrect shimming on a support structure on the aft fuselage.
+Boeing (BA.N) has said all 787s will be inspected for the condition.

 Some industry experts have said the inspections and repairs will slow production on the line, which only makes 2.5 787s per month now.